-Academic credit for life experience and previous work experience is not given, in whole or in part, in lieu of the field practicum or of courses in the social work professional foundation curriculum areas.
+Academic credit for life experience and previous work experience is not given, in whole or in part, in lieu of the field practicum or of courses in the MSW program.

 Degree Requirements

 Students are responsible for completing all requirements for the MSW degree - completing required and elective courses, meeting unit requirements, and maintaining a 3.0 (B) grade point average on a 4.0 grading scale.